• Skip to primary navigation

 scrambled eggs, caramelized spam cubes and rice sprinkled with green onions and sesame seeds.

 I made Fried Rice with Spam and Eggs a few weeks ago.
-And my kids loved that so much that I thought about making something with spam, eggs, and rice again—this time, an easy breakfast that’s very popular in some parts of Hawaii.
+My kids loved it so much that I thought about making something with spam, eggs, and rice again—this time, an easy breakfast that’s very popular in some parts of Hawaii.

 What is spam?